maxliu/sklearn-Rprop-adapter/README.md

 # sklearn-Rprop-adpter

 ##Motivation
-I like to use sklearn for my data mining works especially the functins of Pipeline and parameter search.
-However, to date, I could not find the neuron network I needed such as BP. pybrain is a excelent library for neuron network algorithms, there is no need to invent the wheels again.
+I like to use sklearn for my data mining works especially the functions of Pipeline and parameter search.
+However, to date, I could not find the neuron network I needed such as BP. pybrain is an excellent library for neuron network algorithms, there is no need to invent the wheels again.

 ##Basic idea
 It is easy to make a customerized clssifier fit into sklearn.